-On 13 February 2018 ASIC accepted enforceable undertakings (EUs) from Frank Tearle and Justin Epstein.
-The EUs related to information allegedly withheld in relation to an AFSL application and required Frank and Justin to undertake not to perform the role of a responsible manager on an AFSL or be involved in the application for an AFSL for a specified period which has now expired.
+On 13 February 2018 ASIC accepted an enforceable undertaking (EU) from Frank Tearle.
+The EU related to information allegedly withheld in relation to an AFSL application and required Frank to undertake not to perform the role of a responsible manager on an AFSL or be involved in the application for an AFSL for a specified period which has now expired.
 ASIC did not seek an EU from the Responsible Entity itself.

-While Frank and Justin are directors of the Responsible Entity, they are not responsible managers on the Responsible Entity's AFSL, and despite the allegations, there was no admission of a contravention by ASIC nor Frank or Justin.
+While Frank is a director of the Responsible Entity, he is not a responsible manager on the Responsible Entity's AFSL, and despite the allegations, there was no admission of a contravention by ASIC nor Frank.

-Importantly, the EUs did not concern the issue of financial assets, the operation of a registered managed investment scheme, nor the provision of financial services generally.
+Importantly, the EU did not concern the issue of financial assets, the operation of a registered managed investment scheme, nor the provision of financial services generally.

-Further information about the EUs is available on ASICs website.
+Further information about the EU is available on ASICs website.